asmxali/portfolio/README.md

 # Portfolio

-My personal portfolio that showcases projects and my journey as a developer.
+My personal portfolio that showcases projects and my journey as a developer: https://asmxali.github.io/portfolio/

 ## Credits